 Transfer the gratin to a heat-proof surface and let cool for 15 minutes.

-Loosen the sides of the gratin with a flat knife and brush the top of the gratin with the remaining 3/4 cup heavy cream.
+Loosen the sides of the gratin with a flat knife and brush the top of the gratin with the remaining 3/4 cup of heavy cream.

 Return the baking dish to the oven and bake for 15 minutes.
 Turn off the heat and let the gratin finish browning in the receding heat for 30 minutes longer.

 Serve and enjoy.